RobertEnglund/uom_stp-sql-challenge/README.md

 ## Submission

-## ERD

-Create an image file of your ERD
+Create an image file of your ERD: Images/SQL_Challenge_Model (image below)
 ![ERD](Images/SQL_Challenge_Model.png)

 Create a .sql file of your table schemata.